 Jeffrey W. Taliaferro is Associate Professor of Political Science at Tufts University, where he teaches courses on U.S. foreign policy, security studies, international relations theory, and grand strategies of the great powers both at Fletcher and the School of Arts and Sciences.
 He earned a Ph.D. in government from Harvard University and an A.B. in political science and history from Duke University.
 Professor Taliaferro is the author of Balancing Risks: Great Power Intervention in the Periphery, for which he won the American Political Science Association's Robert Jervis and Paul W. Schroeder Award for the Best Book in International History and Politics.

 Florina S. Tseng

-In 2000, Flo Tseng joined the faculty of the Cummings School of Veterinary Medicine at Tufts where she is an Assistant Professor and Director of the Wildlife Clinic.
-She received her B.S. from Oberlin College and graduated from the New York State College of Veterinary Medicine at Cornell University with her D.V.M. degree.
+Flo Tseng is an Assistant Professor and Director of the Wildlife Clinic at the Cummings School of Veterinary Medicine at Tufts University.
+She received her B.S. from Oberlin College and her D.V.M. degree from the New York State College of Veterinary Medicine at Cornell University.
 She completed an internship in wildlife medicine at the Wildlife Center of Virginia.
 She was the staff veterinarian at two large wildlife rehabilitation centers where she became involved in oiled wildlife response and developed expertise in seabird medicine and rehabilitation.
-She has published articles in numerous wildlife journals.
 She has traveled to Costa Rica, Ecuador, China, South Africa, France, Germany, Switzerland, and Italy.